siyasathaye/power-outage-analysis/README.md

 Our final model uses a larger feature set than the baseline, including:

 - **Temporal:**
-  - `YEAR`, `MONTH
-  `
-  Capture long-term infrastructure trends and strong seasonal patterns (e.g., hurricane season, winter storms).
+  - `'YEAR'`, `'MONTH'`: Capture long-term infrastructure trends and strong seasonal patterns (e.g., hurricane season, winter storms).
 Certain months are systematically more likely to produce long outages due to climate cycles.

 - **Climate:**
-  - `ANOMALY.LEVEL`, `CLIMATE.REGION`

-  Outage severity is strongly influenced by weather anomalies and regional climate patterns.
+  - `'ANOMALY.LEVEL'`, `'CLIMATE.REGION'`: Outage severity is strongly influenced by weather anomalies and regional climate patterns.
 These features help the model distinguish states routinely impacted by severe storms from those with more stable climates.

 - **Grid region:**
-  - `NERC.REGION`

-  Different NERC regions operate under different grid architectures and reliability standards.
+  - `'NERC.REGION'`: Different NERC regions operate under different grid architectures and reliability standards.
 These structural differences influence how quickly restoration can occur after a major outage.

 - **Economic & infrastructure:**
-  - `TOTAL.PRICE`, `TOTAL.SALES`, `TOTAL.CUSTOMERS`
-  - `PC.REALGSP.STATE`, `UTIL.REALGSP`
+  - `'TOTAL.PRICE'`, `'TOTAL.SALES'`, `'TOTAL.CUSTOMERS'`

-  These capture economic capacity, grid size, demand load, and reinvestment levels.
+  - `'PC.REALGSP.STATE'`, `'UTIL.REALGSP'`: These capture economic capacity, grid size, demand load, and reinvestment levels.
 States with higher consumption or larger grids may face more complex restoration processes after severe outages.

 - **Urbanization & demographic:**
-  - `POPULATION`, `POPPCT_URBAN`, `POPDEN_URBAN`, `POPDEN_RURAL`, `AREAPCT_URBAN`

-  Restoration difficulty depends on how populations are distributed.
+  - `'POPULATION'`, `'POPPCT_URBAN'`, `'POPDEN_URBAN'`, `'POPDEN_RURAL'`, `'AREAPCT_URBAN'`: Restoration difficulty depends on how populations are distributed.
 Dense urban areas can slow repairs due to infrastructure congestion, while sparse rural areas often require longer travel and repair times.

 - **Engineered features:**
-  - `SALES_PER_CUSTOMER`, `CUSTOMERS_PER_AREA`

-  Designed to capture average grid load per customer and concentration of customers relative to available urban land, both of which affect outage severity and restoration complexity.
+  - `'SALES_PER_CUSTOMER'`, `'CUSTOMERS_PER_AREA'`: Designed to capture average grid load per customer and concentration of customers relative to available urban land, both of which affect outage severity and restoration complexity.

 These variables offer a more complete view of the conditions present at outage onset.